syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfMaskedEdit/events.md

 ## MaskInputRejected event

-Occurs when your input or assigned character does not match the corresponding format element of the input mask.
-The event arguments are type of MaskInputRejectedEventArgs and expose the following properties:
+Occurs when the input or assigned character does not match the corresponding format element of the input mask.
+The event arguments are of type MaskInputRejectedEventArgs and expose the following properties:

 * `Position`: The position in the mask corresponding to the invalid input character.
 * `RejectionHint`: The enumerated value that describes why the input character was rejected.